 I see people who have no problems spending money on pet therapy for their dog, but don’t believe they deserve an investment in career coaching.
 They give their pets things and experiences they know the pet will love, but don’t think they’re worth the money to pursue their own passions.

-One of my friends and colleagues always says, “Show me your bank account and I’ll show you what matters to you.”
+One of my colleagues always says, “Show me your bank account and I’ll show you what matters to you.”

 Not Enough Time Excuses

-That same friend of mine also says, “Show me your calendar and I’ll show you what’s important to you.”
-Unlike money, we all are given an equal amount of time, so it’s a little harder to make this excuse fly.
+This same colleague also says, “Show me your calendar and I’ll show you what’s important to you.”
+Unlike money, we’re all given an equal amount of time, so it’s a little harder to make this excuse fly.

 “I don’t have enough time to paint or draw or write or start a business because I am an incredibly busy, productive person and I don’t see how that thing is going to produce measurable results in my life.”